eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

     == Actuator Setup <actuator-setup>

-    In general to connect actuators (like pumps, light switches or fans) we can relay on a relay.
+    In general, to connect actuators (like pumps, light switches, or fans) we can rely on a relay.
 To connect the relay we can refer to the following schematics:

     #image("../img/relay-pump-schematics.jpeg")

-    In our project we just conneted one pump but it's trivial to extend the project to multiple pumps (for example we plan to add one dedicated to pumping fertilized water) or other devices.
+    In our project, we just connected one pump but it's trivial to extend the project to multiple pumps (for example we plan to add one dedicated to pumping fertilized water) or other devices.
 An example of the code used to interact with the pump is the following:

 ```python